Due to an unprecedented caseload, Primary Care is currently not accepting new patients.

 What to Expect

 Upon arrival, you and your pet will be met by one of our senior veterinary students who will gather your pet's medical history and let you know what care your pet is due for today.
 The student will then consult with one of our clinicians who is in charge of your pet's medical care.
 Both the clinician and student will conduct a thorough physical exam.
-A total care plan will then be developed and presented to you.
+After assessment, we will discuss a complete care plan and together we can determine the best next steps for your pet and family.

 Our team approach ensures that your pet receives the highest-quality care possible, however it also means that your appointment may take longer than it would at a traditional primary care clinic.